gopi915/notes/Linux/linux1.md

 echo $PATH
 ```
 **Using Text Editors**
-Every linux generally has a text editor which is vim.
+- Every linux generally has a text editor
+- hich is vim.
-To learn using vim please refer [here](https://www.openvim.com/)
+- To learn using vim please refer [here](https://www.openvim.com/)
-Other editor is nano
+- Other editor is nano